Gauging the Gauge and Anomaly Resolution: Applications

 Conversely, if the $U(1)$ gauge symmetry $A\rightarrow A+ d\lambda_0$ is non-anomalous, then there can be no monopole charge ${q}_m=0$ and the magnetic current must vanish

-The construction of a non-trivial monopole charge $q_m$ from patching the anomalous gauge transformation $d\lambda_1$ (as a {\v C}ech cocycle) across the equator of a sphere is called {\bf clutching} \cite{book-algtop}.
-More generally, this casts the monopole charge $q_m$ as an element in a {\it differential cohomology} of $X$ \cite{FreedMonopole}.
+{The} construction of a non-trivial monopole charge $q_m$ from patching the anomalous gauge transformation $d\lambda_1$ (as a {\v C}ech cocycle) across the equator of a sphere is called { {clutching}}~\cite{book-algtop}.
+As such, such components $L = d\lambda_1$ are also known as { {large gauge transformations}} in the literature \cite{Kogan:1995,adler2004anomalies}, as it is able to detect ``large'' (i.e., topological) data.
+More generally, this casts the monopole charge $q_m$ as an element in a {\it {differential cohomology}} of $X$ \cite{FreedMonopole}.

-Any given monopole current $j_m$ can thus be inserted by designing the singularity of $\lambda_1$; see Fig. \ref{fig:monopole} ({\bf Right}).
-It computes the winding number
+Any given monopole current $j_m$ can thus be inserted by designing the singularity of $\lambda_1$; see Figure \ref{fig:monopole} {(Right).} It computes the winding number

-hence the quantized monopole charge $q_m\in\bbZ$ is fixed by topology\footnote{This accounts for the Dirac monopole quantization ${q}_m\in\bbZ$ in 4D, or the quantization of the vortex charge in 2d \cite{Halperin:1978}.}.
-In fact, this winding number is precisely the first Chern number $\int_S c_1(F)$, where the {\it first Chern class} $c_1(F) = \frac{1}{2\pi}[F]\in H^2(X,\bbZ)$ topologically classifies the $U(1)$-bundle on $X$ up to isomorphism.
+hence the quantized monopole charge $q_m\in\bbZ$ is fixed by topology {(This accounts for the Dirac monopole quantization ${q}_m\in\bbZ$ in 4D, or the quantization of the vortex charge in 2D}~\cite{Halperin:1978}.).
+In fact, this winding number is precisely the first Chern number $\int_S c_1(F)$, where the {\it {first Chern class}} $c_1(F) = \frac{1}{2\pi}[F]\in H^2(X,\bbZ)$ topologically classifies the $U(1)$-bundle on $X$ up to isomorphism.
 More details can be found in \cite{book-wen}.

 \begin{remark} Given two $U(1)$-bundles $P,P'\rightarrow X$ with monopole charges $q_m,q_m'$, the tensor bundle $P\otimes P'$ has the {\it sum} $q_m+q_m'$ as its monopole charge; this is precisely the additive property of characteristic classes \cite{book-algtop}